Synaco/prolug-linux-admin/unit1/u1_worksheet.md

 ---

 1. What questions do you still have about this week?
+ - I have a lot to learn.
+How long would it take me to be decent at all the different technologies?

 2. How are you going to use what you’ve learned in your current role?
+ - I will practice using vim to write documentation and notes.